Akosovski/Glasshouse.github.io/README.md

 # Insurgency: Sandstorm Update 1.12 Web Clone
   Reference : https://sandstorm.game/glasshouse/

-All materials integrated in this web clone belongs to their respective owners.
+All kind of materials integrated in this web clone belongs to their respective owners.